onap/dcaegen2-collectors-datafile/README.md

 # DFC (DataFile Collector)

-Physical Network Function Registration Handler is responsible for registration of PNF (Physical Network Function) to ONAP (Open Network Automation Platform) in plug and play manner.
+Datafile Collector is responsible for collecting PM counter files from PNF (Physical Network Function) and then publish these files to Dmaap DataRouter.

 ## Introduction